div-styl/nvchad-custom/README.md

-"andweeb/presence.nvim"     --Discord presence integration for Neovim "andweeb/presence.nvim"     --Preview markdown README files in Neovim "folke/trouble.nvim"        -- diagnostics [check the mapping key to know how to use it]
+"andweeb/presence.nvim"     --Discord presence integration for Neovim "andweeb/presence.nvim"     --Preview markdown README files in Neovim "folke/trouble.nvim"        -- diagnostics [check the mapping key to know how to use it] "f3fora/cmp-spell"          -- spelling checker (note: it might not satisfy your needs.)
 ```
 ## :sleepy: open markdown Preview
 | Command  | Description              |